aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-events.md

 ### Required resources

 You must have an existing AppSync Events API with real-time capabilities enabled and IAM permissions to invoke your AWS Lambda function.
 That said, there are no additional permissions required to use Event Handler as routing requires no dependency.

+Additionally, if you want the result of your handler to be used by AppSync you must set the integration type to `REQUEST_RESPONSE`.

 === "template.yaml"